IsaKiko/D3-visualising-data/09-d3exit.md

 This `if`-statement gets executed every time a checkbox is checked.
 To add the data points, we can use the `push`-function, which adds one object to an array at a time.
 First, we filter the nations we want to add, calling them `new_nations`.
 Next, we are looping through all new nations and add one at a time to the array `filtered_nations`.

-We also have to initialise `filtered_nations` at the top of our script.
+We also have to initialise `filtered_nations` at the top of our script, or at least before our `update` function.
 Remember that there is a difference between the object and the name space, so in order to keep `nations` the way it is, we need to map the values instead of just using `=`.

 ~~~{.js}
 var filtered_nations = nations.map(function(nation) { return nation; });